ChanRathke/PortfolioSentinel/Documentation/User.md

 # Running the Program

 ## Beginning in the Command Line
 The user will begin in the terminal of the program.
-The user should change the directory to be in the test-project folder, then they can input the following:
+The user should change the directory to be in the Frontend folder, then they can input the following:
-`cd test-project`
+`cd Frontend`

 Next, simply input the following commands:
   `npm install --legacy-peer-deps`